How To Get a Divorce (2025 Guide)

 Uncontested vs. Contested Divorce

-While no divorce is easy, an uncontested divorce is the most simple to process.
+While no divorce is easy, an uncontested divorce is the simplest to process and can often be completed without a lawyer.
 An uncontested divorce means that you and your partner agree that you wish to divorce and agree on how to divide your property and child custody responsibilities.

 A contested divorce occurs when there is disagreement over any of the terms of the divorce.
 This could be a disagreement over whether to divorce at all, or a specific term like a child custody arrangement.